MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Set-StrictMode.md

 ### None

-You cannot pipe input to this cmdlet.
+You can't pipe input to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not return any output.
+This cmdlet doesn't return any output.

 ## NOTES

-While `Set-StrictMode` **Version** parameter will accept values greater than `3.0`, currently there are no additional rules defined for anything higher than `3.0`.
+While the **Version** parameter accepts values greater than `3.0`, there are no additional rules defined for anything higher than `3.0`.

-`Set-StrictMode` is effective only in the scope in which it is set and in its child scopes.
+`Set-StrictMode` is effective only in the scope it's set in and in its child scopes.
 For more information about scopes in PowerShell, see [about_Scopes](about/about_Scopes.md).

 ## RELATED LINKS